 In the survey, an additional 22% of HES respondents self-reported installing insulation, presumably outside the program because the study was unable to match their household to an insulation rebate.
 This suggests that some participants may be taking steps to weatherize their home outside of the program.
 However, as the study was not provided with data on what measures were recommended for each household, it is not possible to say whether the self-reported insulation installs were completed at the recommendation of a HES technician.

+The program is not successfully communicating the benefits and savings opportunities associated with add-on or rebated measures.
+Nearly one in ten HES participants (8%) and 18% of HES-IE participants were dissatisfied with the information provided about additional energy-savings opportunities.
+Program technicians review the assessment and walk the participant through recommended measures and rebate opportunities at the kitchen table wrap-up.
+However, only two-thirds of HES participants (65%) recalled this conversation with the technician.
+Vendors identified an opportunity to improve this program service by offering sales training to technicians.

 Cost is a significant barrier to installing additional measures following the assessment.
 Cost was a common reason cited by participants for not installing insulation, HVAC equipment, or a water heater following their assessment (see Barriers and Solutions to Additional Measure Installation).
 These participants suggested that the program offer additional rebates or financing options in order to overcome this barrier.

 Participants utilize available financing options to afford installations of more expensive equipment installs, such as heat pumps.
 A higher percentage of respondents who installed geothermal or ground source heat pumps or ductless mini splits reported applying for financing compared to other measures eligible for financing (see Application for Financing).
-However, awareness of financing options was somewhat limited; only one-half of HES respondents and one-quarter of HES-IE respondents indicated they were aware of the financing options through the program.
+However, awareness of financing options was somewhat limited; only one-half of HES respondents and one-quarter of HES-IE respondents indicated they were aware of the financing options through the program (see Awareness of Financing).
 HES respondents were more likely than HES-IE respondents to recall the technician discussing financing options (Figure 23).

 Figure 23: Awareness of Financing Options